Celebrities who own unusual properties

 Naomi Campbell’s Eye of Horus eco-house

-With a reported net worth of around $80 million (£62m), supermodel Naomi Campbell has owned some stunning properties in her time, including an apartment on Park Avenue and a Zaha Hadid-designed home in Moscow.
+With a reported net worth of around $80 million (£62m), supermodel Naomi Campbell owned some stunning properties during her time, including an apartment on Park Avenue and a Zaha Hadid-designed home in Moscow.

-One of the most unusual designs however, was the ultra-modern eco-home reported to have been a gift to her on her 41st birthday in 2011 by her then boyfriend Russian billionaire Vladislav Doronin.
+One of the most unusual designs, however, was the ultra-modern eco-home, which was reported to have been a gift from her then-boyfriend, Russian billionaire Vladislav Doronin, to her on her 41st birthday in 2011.

 Naomi Campbell’s Eye of Horus eco-house

-Designed by Spanish architect Luis de Garrido, an expert in sustainable architecture, and located on Sedir Island off the coast of Turkey, the holiday home was designed to be entirely off-grid with its own energy and water supply.
+Designed by Spanish architect Luis de Garrido, an expert in sustainable architecture, the holiday home on Sedir Island off the coast of Turkey was designed to be entirely off-grid with its own energy and water supply.

 Naomi Campbell’s Eye of Horus eco-house

-Also known as Cleopatra Island, its beaches are some of the most beautiful in the world and have been a sought-after destination since Roman times.
+Also known as Cleopatra Island, the beaches surrounding the home are some of the most beautiful in the world and have been a sought-after destination since Roman times.

-According to legend, the Roman general Marc Antony gifted the island to Cleopatra as a symbol of his love, and had the sand shipped over from his queen's homeland as she refused to step foot on any land that was not Egyptian.
+According to legend, the Roman general Marc Antony gifted the island to Cleopatra as a symbol of his love and had the sand shipped over from his queen's homeland as she refused to set foot on any land that was not Egyptian.

 Naomi Campbell’s Eye of Horus eco-house